Econ Market Research

 The indoor plants market is largely segmented based on product types that include flowering plants, foliage plants, succulents, cacti, and others.
 Flowering plants are the popular varieties for being rich in color, thereby highly prized for both homes and offices to beautify spaces.
 Foliage plants are preferred for their full greenery and ability to tolerate indoor conditions with low light levels, making them suitable for spaces with low light conditions.

 Succulents are very popular due to their low maintenance and peculiar, attractive look, often preferred by busy people or those just starting to grow plants.
 Cacti, like succulents, are resistant and come in shapes that are peculiar to the plant.
 However, they require a dry climate and the right exposure to sunlight.
-Lastly, others comprise herbs, small shrubs, and ornamental plants that may not fall under the categories above but contribute to the indoor plant market in great measure.
+Lastly, others comprise herbs, small shrubs, and o amental plants that may not fall under the categories above but contribute to the indoor plant market in great measure.

 • By Distribution Channel